-If you are curious to the Diggers Club part of the name, the local RSL joined with the golf club years ago in order to save expenses.
+If you are curious about the Diggers Club part of the name, the local RSL joined the golf club years ago in order to save expenses.
 The Returned and Services League of Australia is an organization that advocates for “the best possible conditions for our serving men and women and for those who have served the Nation in the past”.

 Being in Bondi, the golf course has a laid-back surf town feel to it, and we felt slightly overdressed in golf shirts and golf shoes!
 But it was a hot day and we were keen to play.
 We slip slap slopped on the sunscreen, filled our buckets with sand, and made our way to the first tee.

-The opening hole at Bondi is a 159-yard par 3 that plays uphill to a small green that is guarded by a bunker short.
+The opening hole at Bondi is a 145-meter (159-yard) par 3 that plays uphill to a small green that is guarded by a bunker short.
 Menekse pushed her first shot of the day right, and we anxiously watched it roll down the hill to the second tee.
 It was summer, and the grass was “drier than a dead dingo’s donger”!
 Hoping not to do the same, I pulled my 8 iron into that lone bunker short.
 With a decent escape, I blasted out short of the pin on my way to the first of many bogies of the day.

-The 306-yard fifth is the only par 4 on the golf course and presents a very distinct target.
-With the Tasman Sea raging far below the cliffs that line the entire right side of the hole, there is a tall lonesome water supply tower standing about two thirds down the fairway.
+The 280-meter (306-yard) fifth is the only par 4 on the golf course and presents a very distinct target.
+With the Tasman Sea raging far below the cliffs that line the entire right side of the hole, there is a tall lonesome water supply tower standing about two-thirds down the fairway.
 Being the obvious target, it is clear the only way to stay dry is to remain left of the tower.
 With the sound of the waves below, I took direct aim at the tower.
 Immediately upon impact, I could feel my tee shot was blocked out to the right.
 But with luck that was unintentional, it started right of the tower and slowly began to draw back.
 We could see it land but weren’t sure if it was safe or if it was out to sea somewhere.

-After hitting a provisional safely left of the tower, I thankfully found my first ball a mere 2 metres inland from the cliff and the ocean below.
+After hitting a provisional safely left of the tower, I thankfully found my first ball a mere 2 yards inland from the cliff and the ocean below.
 I picked a wedge cleanly then rolled a 20-footer in for my only birdie of the day!
 So much fun to play, the fifth has been added to our list of greatest golf holes in the world!

 After our round, we made our way into the Pro Shop where we were greeted by Ty, who was a really cool guy.
-Outfitting us in a more appropriate Bondi look, logoed t-shirts and trucker hats, he told us that he grew up in the area.
+Outfitting us in a more appropriate Bondi look, logoed t-shirts, and trucker hats, he told us that he grew up in the area.
 He said that as a kid he used to jump the fence and play the golf holes in random order.
 Starting from the first tee, he would play to the sixth green.
 Then maybe play from the seventh tee to the fourth green.
 Basically, he played anywhere he felt like.
 He also mentioned that kids still do the same now!

 With most of the country suffering from bushfires, it was no surprise that the course was in extremely dry conditions.
 Those dry conditions also meant that the ball ran forever!
 The course has tiny greens, many of which are surrounded by bunkers.
 The bunkers were filled with beach sand that made a deep thud sound but played surprisingly better than we expected!

-The ocean, the city skyline, and even the Sydney Harbour Bridge in the distance, Bondi Golf has some of the most incredible views that we have ever seen.
-Just steps away from Bondi Beach, it really is inconceivable to classify of Bondi Golf Club as hidden.
+With the ocean, the city skyline, and even the Sydney Harbour Bridge in the distance, Bondi Golf has some of the most incredible views that we have ever seen.
+Just steps away from Bondi Beach, it really is inconceivable to classify Bondi Golf Club as hidden.
 But a gem it truly is!
 It was one of the most fun rounds of golf that we have had and has to be one of the greatest golf courses that you have never heard of!